 In 8th grade, Ensemble offers the unique opportunity to dig into four areas of creative expression: art, drama, dance, and film making.
 The year ends with a special class day celebration marking the end of the Middle School years.

 An extremely dedicated faculty work hard each day to challenge our students to become the readers, writers and thinkers, the budding artists, scientists, and historians they will need to be for the Upper School and beyond.

 Yet while we take what we do seriously, we don't take ourselves too seriously.
 Middle School, after all, should be a time of opportunity.
 A time to try a new sport.
 To learn how to play an instrument.
 To forge friendships which can last a lifetime.

 By the time our girls are ready to move on, they have an inkling of who they are as young adults and what passions they wish to pursue in the years ahead.

 MIDDLE SCHOOL CURRICULUM

 The Middle School journey is one of growing independence, both in class selection and personal growth.
-Explore the path through Middle School below.
+Explore the path through Middle School above.